floriankuehl/devworx/README.md

 <strong>PHP framework for rapid prototyping</strong>
 <p>This structure facilitates other developers to quickly get into the project and efficiently create prototypes.</p>
 <p>No 3rd Party PHP Libraries are used.</p>
-<p>The software can be customized and extended as desired, as it is intended to save developers time.</p>
+<p>The software can be customized and extended as desired, as it is intended to save time for developers.</p>

 <h2>Inspiration</h2>
 <p>As a developer, I wrote the same codes over and over.
 I repeated the same time-consuming steps for prototype development.
 Sure, I could have used bigger frameworks like Typo3 (big inspiration for me), because of future compatibility and ability to handle big Web-Projects with ease.
 But for small prototypes, Typo3 is just too big.
 Devworx is my personal interpreation of a framework, that was shaped over more than 20 years of development.
 It might not be perfect, but it will grow.</p>